 Here in the Highlands there are already a number of ambitious projects underway and with real potential for many more.

-In the past year the new £24m Balcas Biomass Plant on the Cromarty Firth Industrial Park opened for business.
+In the past year few years the £24m Balcas Biomass Plant on the Cromarty Firth Industrial Park has been generating power direct to the grid, and producing wood pellets for domestic and industrial use.

-The plant will produce 100,000 tonnes of brites, the Balcas branded wood pellet, which is enough to heat 20,000 homes each year.
+The plant produces 100,000 tonnes of brites, the Balcas branded wood pellet, which is enough to heat 20,000 homes each year.

 The plant, which uses sawdust and other wood fibre, is entirely self sufficient and provides a further 5 megawatts of electricity to the National Grid.